jmfurlott/react-isomorphic-boilerplate/README.md

 # React Isomorphic Demo app

-This project serves as a either a **very simple** boilerplate to building an isomorphic application in React.js or as an example of one way that it can be done.
+This project serves as either a **very simple** boilerplate to start building an isomorphic application in React.js or as an example of one way that it can be done.

 ## Stack